derpyypigeon/derpyypigeon/README.md

 ______________________________

- I respect all nonproblematic ship opinions! but ships I personally don't like/I'm not in the mood for at the moment I will put dni. don't take it personally :)
+ I respect all nonproblematic ship opinions! but ships I personally don't like/I'm not in the mood for at the moment I prefer to not interact. don't take it personally :)

 proshippers DNI ever